realworldocaml/book/book/testing/README.md

       drain_old_events t)
 ```

-But that's wrong!
-In particular, the comparison goes the wrong way: we
+But this code has a bug.
+In particular, the comparison goes the wrong
-should discard events that are older than the limit-period, not
+way: we should discard events that are older than the limit-period,
-younger.
+not younger.
 If we fix that, we'll see that the trace behaves as we'd
 expect.

 ```ocaml file=examples/correct/rate_limiter_fixed/test.ml,part=2